Tag archive for: 800 years

 How did you choose the anatomical parts?

-An event redesigned in the wake of Covid-19
+An event redesigned in response to the COVID-19 pandemic

-Next, the association members had to approach local authorities to obtain funding to pay the artists.
-These institutions provided invaluable assistance in bringing this project to fruition.
+Next, the association’s members had to approach local governments to secure funding to pay the artists.
+These institutions were invaluable in helping to bring this project to fruition.

 Transmission as a common thread